seanleong339/tp/docs/UserGuide.md

 Example:

 `markapplicant 104 s/rejected`
-- Marks the status of the applicant with ID 104 as rejected.
+- Marks the status of the applicant with index 104 on the list of applicants as rejected.

 `markapplicant 105 s/pending`
-- Marks the status of the applicant with ID 105 as pending.
+- Marks the status of the applicant with index 105 on the list of applicants as pending.

 `markapplicant 106 s/accepted`
-- Marks the status of the applicant with ID 106 as accepted.
+- Marks the status of the applicant with index 106 on the list of applicants as accepted.

 `markapplicant 1239 s/interviewed`
-- Marks the status of the applicant with ID 1239 as interviewed.
+- Marks the status of the applicant with index 1239 on the list of applicants as interviewed.